 Wife: Aphrodite, the goddess of love.

-Hephaestus was a very kind and loveable god, but was the only deity who was physically ugly and lame.
-When his mother Hera saw him for the first time, she was so frustrated that she took her son and threw him from Mount Olympus to the depths of the seas, causing a deformation to his leg.
-Hephaestus was finally rescued by two Nereids, Thetis and Eurynome, who raised him for nine years inside a cave, far away and hidden from his cruel mother.
+Hephaestus was a very kind and lovable god, but he was the only deity who was physically ugly and lame.
+When his mother Hera first saw him, she was so frustrated that she took her son and threw him from Mount Olympus into the depths of the seas, causing his leg to deform.
+Hephaestus was eventually rescued by two Nereids, Thetis and Eurynome, who raised him for nine years in a cave, far away and hidden from his cruel mother.

-Hephaestus had his working lay beneath the crater of the volcano of Aetna in Italy.
-There, he was working together closely with the one-eyed Cyclopes to create strong thunderbolts for his master Zeus.
-Hephaestus was also famous for having created the first woman of the ancient world, Pandora.
+Hephaestus had his base of operations under the crater of the volcano Aetna in Italy.
+There he worked closely with the one-eyed Cyclopes to create powerful thunderbolts for his lord Zeus.
+Hephaestus was also famous for creating the first woman of the ancient world, Pandora.
+Pandora.

-Usually, Hephaestus is depicted wearing a short tunic which was typical for craftsmen, and holding a double ax or blacksmith's pincers.
-Because of his disability Hephaestus leaned on a walking stick.
+Usually depicted in a short tunic, which was typical of craftsmen, Hephaestus holds a double axe or blacksmith's tongs.
+Because of his disability, Hephaestus leaned on a walking stick.

-The symbols of Hephaestus were the fire, the axe, the pincers and the hammer.
+The symbols of Hephaestus were the fire, the axe, the tongs and the hammer.